Updated

 How to Store and Reheat

-Place leftovers in airtight, freezer-safe containers (or a freezer-safe resealable bag to freeze flat).
+To freeze, place leftovers in airtight, freezer-safe containers (or a freezer-safe resealable bag to freeze flat).
 It will keep in the freezer for 4-6 months.
-Thaw it in the fridge and then reheat to eat!
+Thaw it in the fridge and then reheat it to eat!

 Loved it.
 Made a few changes, some minor like pinto beans instead of red, and a whole onion instead of 1/2 cup.
 Added some cayenne pepper for heat.
 The big change was using some Costco bacon crumbles, 3 generous handfuls.
 I doubled the tomato sauce because of this.
 This is my go to now.
 Thanks, Becky.